Martinsville Seven: Events

 The rapes occurred on Saturday, January 8, 1949, after Ruby Stroud Floyd, a 34-year-old white woman, entered a black neighborhood in Martinsville, Virginia, to collect money for clothing she had sold.
 She had previously distributed Jehovah's Witnesses materials in the neighborhood.
 Residents warned her not to stay too long, noting the time as late afternoon.
 Floyd was accompanied by Charlie Martin, the 11-year-old son of a black woman she knew.
 She passed four young black men, Joe Henry Hampton, Howard Hairston, Booker T. Millner, and Frank Hairston Jr., at the railroad tracks and continued into the neighborhood.
 According to an appeal made by Hampton 1950, he and the other three men had attacked Floyd after she returned.

 On their return, and as they were walking along the railroad track, the same four men were so grouped on the right of way that Mrs. Floyd and Charlie Martin, in order to get by them, were compelled to step off the track into the weeds and briars on the side.
-As they passed, one of the negro men said "Hey Honey," or "Wait Honey," or words to that effect, which so frightened Mrs. Floyd and Charlie that they began to run.
+As they passed, one of the black men said "Hey Honey," or "Wait Honey," or words to that effect, which so frightened Mrs. Floyd and Charlie that they began to run.
 The men overtook them.
 Joe Henry Hampton grabbed Mrs. Floyd from behind.

 Floyd testified that Joe Hampton then told her not to scream, put her hand over her mouth, and threatened to kill her if she said anything.
 Booker Millner gave a quarter to Martin, then warned him that if he told anyone about what was happening, he would kill him.
 Hampton and the other men then took turns raping Floyd.
 Ethel Mae Redd, a black woman who lived not far from the scene, said that later that evening, Francis DeSales Grayson came to her home and told John Clabon Taylor and James Luther Hairston, who were there, that, "Some boys got a white lady up on the tracks.
 Come on, let's go up there."
 The three left her home going in the direction of the railroad tracks.

 Just after dusk, a man, a woman, and a teenaged girl walked by the scene.
 They were John Travis Redd, Josephine Grayson (Francis Grayson's wife, and Leola Millner (Booker Millner's 14-year-old sister).
 As her attackers started arguing amongst themselves over who would be the next rape her, Floyd begged them for help, but they ignored her.
 Josephine Grayson said that Floyd had wrapped her arms around her and sobbed, "Help me, make these boys let me alone."
 She claimed she was frightened by Floyd's sudden appearance, so she jerked away.